erwinpasia/ERP-IT-Automation-with-Python-Professional-Certificate/README.md

 # Google IT Automation with Python Professional Certificate

-This beginner-level, six-course certificate, developed by Google, is designed to provide IT professionals with in-demand skills -- including Python, Git, and IT automation -- that can help you advance your career.
+This six-course certificate, developed by Google, is designed to provide IT professionals with in-demand skills -- including Python, Git, and IT automation -- that can help you advance your career.

 Knowing how to write code to solve problems and automate solutions is a crucial skill for anybody in IT.
 Python, in particular, is now the most in-demand programming language by employers.